-Einstein Vision and Einstein Language include REST-based APIs to help you quickly build image classification or natural language processing into your apps.
+Einstein Vision and Einstein Language include REST-based APIs to help you quickly build natural language processing into your apps.
 These APIs have a few key differences from other Salesforce APIs, like the REST API or the Chatter REST API.

-- Although you can use Salesforce or Heroku to sign up for an Einstein Platform Services account, the API endpoints are outside of your Salesforce app.
+- The API endpoints are outside of your Salesforce app.
 For example, the Salesforce REST API endpoint to get an account might look like:

 The Einstein Vision API endpoint to get a dataset might look like:

-- Einstein Vision and Einstein Language use OAuth 2.0 JWT bearer token flow for authorization.
+- Einstein Language uses OAuth 2.0 JWT bearer token flow for authorization.
 This authorization method is different from the authorization methods you can use with the Salesforce REST APIs, which are OAuth 2.0 web server flow, user-agent flow, or username-password flow.

 Each Einstein API call requires a valid access token.
 You programmatically handle getting an access token by using your key or by generating a refresh token with your key to get an access token.
 When you use the Einstein Vision or Language APIs, calls to get a token are made to the endpoint: